badukoos/echosnare/readme.md

 PYTHONPATH=src python src/crawler/echo_spider.py \
       "https://www.rt.com/india/617713-west-pitting-india-against-china/" \
       --engine google \
-      # Ensures that only articles with 80% or more similarity to the seed article are selected
+      --threshold=0.8 \ # Ensures that only articles with 80% or more similarity to the seed article are selected.
-      --threshold=0.8 \
-      # Adds a 5 second pause between requests to avoid overwhelming the search engine (esp for duckduckgo)
+      --delay=10 # Adds a 10 second pause between requests to avoid overwhelming the search engine (esp for duckduckgo, longer delay is required)
-      --delay=5
 ```

 **Output:**